Nepal Travel Guide

 Autumn (September to November)

 This is generally regarded as the prime time to travel in Nepal.
-The monsoon rains have cleansed the atmosphere and there are great mountain vistas and blue skies.
-It is warm but not intolerably so (15-25°C in Kathmandu), it’s humidity-free, and the countryside is green and lush.
-It is also the time of the great festivals of Dashain and Tihar, with cultural experience as well as outdoor pursuit.
+The monsoon rains have cleansed the atmosphere, and there are great mountain vistas and blue skies.
+It is warm but not intolerably so (15-25°C in Kathmandu), it's humidity-free, and the countryside is green and lush.
+It is also the time of the great festivals of Dashain and Tihar, with cultural experiences as well as outdoor pursuits.

 Spring (March to May)

 Spring rugged raw beauty with rhododendron forest in masses of fire engine red, pink, and white hillside slope dress.
-Weather temperate (continuously warming in May), and outlook from mountains usually good but with higher cloud cover at midday than in autumn.
-Spring great wildlife watching, especially in Chitwan National Park, as animals move to watering holes.
-Trails less crowded than autumn.
+Weather temperature (continuously warming in May), and outlook from the mountains is usually good, but with higher cloud cover at midday than in autumn.
+Spring is great for wildlife watching, especially in Chitwan National Park, as animals move to watering holes.
+Trails are less crowded than in autumn.

 Winter (December to February)